drytoastman/scorekeeperbackend/README.md

 to work.

 There is also a requirement to forward ports across the VirtualBox bounary.
-This is done automatically by the Java TrayMonitor application.
+This is done automatically by the Java TrayApplication.
 If that isn't running, you can do this with **docker-machine ssh** if a decent ssh client is available on your machine.

 ```